Top 3PL Companies

-Third-party logistics (or 3PLs) are companies you can outsource order fulfillment and other supply chain services to instead of having to pick, pack, and ship orders yourself.
+Third-party logistics (or 3PLs) are companies you can outsource order fulfilment and other supply chain services to instead of having to pick, pack, and ship orders yourself.

-By storing inventory in a 3PL’s warehouse(s), ecommerce businesses don’t need to invest in the equipment, land, facilities, supplies, labor, and technology needed to self-fulfill orders, allowing them to instead focus on growing their business.
+By storing inventory in a 3PL’s warehouse(s), ecommerce businesses don’t need to invest in the equipment, land, facilities, supplies, labour, and technology needed to self-fulfil orders, allowing them to instead focus on growing their business.

 What do 3PL companies do?

-3PLs handle a variety of fulfillment services on behalf of sellers, spanning from DTC and B2B order fulfillment, utilizing technology, automation, and expert pickers and packers in their fulfillment centers.
+3PLs handle a variety of fulfilment services on behalf of sellers, spanning from DTC and B2B order fulfilment, utilising technology, automation, and expert pickers and packers in their fulfilment centres.